Bob-Harper/comfyui-ollama-flux-encode/README.md

-# ComfyUI Ollama Prompt Encode
+# ComfyUI Generator for Vision Capable Models

 ** forked to provide a personalized version that will work with Flux Models